AbhaySingh71/Papeer--Agentic-Research-Paper-RAG-System/README.md

 ## Deployment

-Deployment is split into two paths:
+Deployment supports multiple options:

+1. **Streamlit Community Cloud**: The easiest path to deploy directly from GitHub.
+Check the [Streamlit Deployment Guide](streamlit_deployment.md) for step-by-step instructions and secrets setup.
-1. `Dockerfile` for building the application container.
+2. **Dockerfile**: For packaging the application into a portable, production-ready container.
-2. `deploy.py` plus the `terraform/` folder for provisioning AWS infrastructure.
+3. **AWS Fargate & Terraform**: For serverless, containerized hosting on AWS with persistent EFS storage.
+Defined in `deploy.py` and the `terraform/` directory.

 ### How deployment works